open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 </html>
 ```

-If you run this in the browser and see hello world, then you're good to go!
+If you run this in the browser and see hello world, you're good to go!

 ## Custom Elements